 Millions of couples worldwide experience difficulties in conceiving naturally.
 Although this number has risen over time, the cases of successful Assisted Reproductive Treatments have also increased.
-In Vitro Fertilization (IVF) is one such procedure that has helped several couples become parents.
-One of the most effective forms of assisted reproductive technology (ART), IVF is a series of procedures used to treat fertility or genetic problems and assist couples with the conception of a child.
+In Vitro Fertilization (IVF) Delhi is one such procedure that has helped several couples become parents.
+One of the most effective forms of assisted reproductive technology (ART), IVF treatment Delhi is a series of procedures used to treat fertility or genetic problems and assist couples with the conception of a child.
 In cases where the couple is unable to conceive naturally, the fertility specialists retrieve the eggs and sperms and fertilize them manually outside the human body.
 The fertilized egg after a few days of monitoring is implanted in the woman’s uterus to ensure a successful pregnancy.
 To help increase the chances of success for the couple, the fertility specialists fertilize more than one embryo during an IVF cycle, allowing the selection of the genetically healthiest embryo to be transferred in the uterus.
-However, the chances of a successful conception and a healthy baby through IVF depends on several other factors as well, such as age, cause of infertility, number of previous cycles, etc. In cases where eggs or sperms cannot be retrieved from the couple or are of poor quality, the procedure can also be performed using eggs or sperm of a donor, whose details are maintained confidential for the benefit of both the patient and the donor.
+However, the chances of a successful conception and a healthy baby through IVF treatment in Delhi depends on several other factors as well, such as age, cause of infertility, number of previous cycles, etc. In cases where eggs or sperms cannot be retrieved from the couple or are of poor quality, the procedure can also be performed using eggs or sperm of a donor, whose details are maintained confidential for the benefit of both the patient and the donor.

 Who should undergo an IVF treatment?

-This IVF Fertilization treatment procedure is best suited for couples with:
+The IVF procedure Delhi is best suited for couples with:

 - Fallopian tube damage or blockage